Dominick Argento

-Dominick Argento (October 27, 1927 – February 20, 2019) was an American composer known for his lyric operatic and choral music.
-Among his best known pieces are the operas Postcard from Morocco, Miss Havisham's Fire, The Masque of Angels, and The Aspern Papers.
-He also is known for the song cycles Six Elizabethan Songs and From the Diary of Virginia Woolf; the latter earned him the Pulitzer Prize for Music in 1975.
-In a predominantly tonal context, his music freely combines tonality, atonality and a lyrical use of twelve-tone writing.
-None of Argento's music approaches the experimental, stringent avant-garde fashions of the post-World War II era.
+Dominick Argento (October 27, 1927 – February 20, 2019) was an American composer best known for his operatic and choral music.
+His compositions include the operas Postcard from Morocco, Miss Havisham's Fire, The Masque of Angels, and The Aspern Papers.
+His song cycle From the Diary of Virginia Woolf won the Pulitzer Prize for Music in 1975.
+Argento spent most of his time in Minnesota, where he taught at the University of Minnesota.
+Critics have described his style as blending tonal and atonal elements, sometimes incorporating twelve-tone techniques.